-KPMG LLP have been appointed as auditors of the Company.
-In accordance with S489 of the Companies Act 2006 a resolution proposing that KPMG LLP be reappointed as auditors to the Company will be put to the Annual General Meeting.
+KPMG LLP have been appointed as auditor of the Company.
+In accordance with S489 of the Companies Act 2006 a resolution proposing that KPMG LLP be reappointed as auditor to the Company will be put to the Annual General Meeting.